JoshuaKoh/JoshuaKoh.github.io/_posts/2018-02-28-Koh-reative-Socratic-Teacher.md

 summary:    As the teacher, what it ought to be, and how to best use it.
 ---

-<a href="http://www.joshuakoh.me/koh-reative-audio/01%20Socratic%20Method,%20the%20teacher.mp3" class="button button-blue button-big">Download this episode.</a>
+<a href="http://www.joshuakoh.me/koh-reative-audio/01%20Socratic%20Method,%20the%20teacher.mp3" class="button button-blue button-big">Download this episode (10.7 MB)</a>

 ## About Koh-reative